Using the AutoPi With an External Power Supply

 -

 Always power the AutoPi through the OBD connector.
 Do not use the Raspberry Pi power inputs.
-Doing so can cause AutoPi features to behave incorrectly and may damage the device.
+This can cause AutoPi features to behave incorrectly and may damage the device.

 -

 Use a stable power source.
 AutoPi may power down automatically when voltage drops below 12.2 V to protect the vehicle battery.
-For lab use, supply at least 12.5 V and use a power supply capable of at least 2.5 A.
+For lab use, provide at least 12.5 V and use a power supply rated for at least 2.5 A.

 -

 Be aware of sleep timer behavior.
-If no communication is detected on the vehicle CAN bus, a sleep timer can be triggered.
+If no communication is detected on the vehicle CAN bus, a sleep timer may be triggered.

 Useful Commands

-You can run AutoPi Core commands locally or over SSH.
+You can run AutoPi Core commands either locally on the device or over SSH, read more here: How to SSH to Your Device.

 - Local terminal format:

 The autopi prefix works for all AutoPi Core commands.
-See commands documentation for a full reference.
+See the commands documentation for a full reference.

 Recommended Cable